rust-lang/rust/src/doc/rustc-dev-guide/src/building/new-target.md

 will then add a corresponding file for your new target containing a `target` function.

-Look for existing targets to use as examples
+Look for existing targets to use as examples.

 ## Patching crates